axieum/compressum/README.md

 ## Contributing

-We accept pull requests here on GitHub!
-Learn more in our [contribution guidelines](CONTRIBUTING.md).
+Pull requests are encouraged here on GitHub!
+Learn more in the [contribution guidelines](CONTRIBUTING.md).

 ## License